-Criminal Damage to Property in the Second Degree is a Winnable Case
+Criminal Damage to Property Second Degree

 Criminal Damage to Property In The Second Degree is one of the most common types of property damage crimes in the state.
 Property damage involves intentionally and knowingly doing something that destroys or damages property belonging to another person.
 The damage is done without the permission of the owner.

 Atlanta Georgia separates the crime of damaging property into one of two degrees.
 The degrees define the harshness of the crime and the severity of the punishment.
 The first degree property damage, found under O.C.G.A.
 16-7-22, is the most severe.

 It makes anyone guilty of property damage if they commit the crime without authority.
 It is also a crime if they knowingly endangered human life.
 They can be found guilty if they knowingly interfered with a public entity such as public communication or public utility without authority too.

 What is Criminal Damage to Property In The Second Degree in Atlanta Georgia?

 Criminal damage in the second degree is the lesser charge of the two crimes.
 The crime focuses on the amount of property and the intent to damage.
 You may be charged with the second degree if you intentionally damaged property belonging to another person.
 You are accused of doing so without the consent of the property owner.
 The property damaged is valued at $500 or less.

 Also under criminal code 16-7-23, or second-degree property damage, you can be charged if you recklessly or intentionally damaged property.
 They damaged property by using fire or an explosive.
 An example of this element is if you took a friend’s phone and intentionally set it on fire.

 The criminal act does not require you to have a reason to damage property like catching a spouse cheating or retaliation.
 Georgia prosecutors must only show you intended to somehow destroy property that belonged to another individual.

 What You May Not Know about Criminal Trespass in the Second Degree in Atlanta Georgia